-However, the same doesn’t apply to mentorship.
+However, having a mentor is a unique and highly-rewarding relationship.
 You see, the importance of a mentor to your growth as a professional cannot be overstated.
-If you’re having doubts, allow us to show you:
+If you have any doubts, allow us to show you:

 The learning curve is essentially the amount of time it’ll take you to learn something before you eventually become good enough at it.
 Learning by yourself is effective, but it is incredibly long.